RooSoft/igniter/README.md

 # igniter 🔥

-When you need to send a payment back to yourself using a specific route on the Bitcoin ₿ lightning network, essentially doing a rebalance operation.
+When you need to do a circular rebalance by sending a payment back to yourself using a specific route on the Bitcoin ₿ lightning network.

 ## Prerequisites

 Those items are required before you attempt to use that script

 * A Bitcoin lightning network LND node
-* A need to send sats using a specific route
+* A need to rebalance
-* Enough liquidity in the said channel to cover the payment
+* Enough liquidity the original channel to cover the payment
-* Some modiications to the script to include a list of hops, an amount in satoshis as well as the initial channel's id.
+* Some modifications to the script
+  * A list of hops
+  * An amount in satoshis
+  * The initial channel's id

 ## What will happen